Oral & Maxillofacial Surgeon in Lahore

-Surgical extractions involve the removal of teeth that cannot be easily accessed, either because they have broken under the gum line or because they have not erupted fully.
-In a surgical extraction the doctor may elevate the soft tissues covering the tooth and bone and may also remove some of the overlying and/or surrounding bone tissue with a drill.
+Surgical extractions involve removal of a tooth that cannot be easily accessed, either because it has broken under the gum line, lying in unusual position, has curved roots and not visible in mouth.
+In a surgical extraction, the doctor may elevate the soft tissues covering the tooth and bone and may also remove some of the overlying and or surrounding bone tissue with a drill.
 Frequently, the tooth may be split into multiple pieces to facilitate its removal.

 Reasons for Surgical Extractions

-is a hinge that connects your jaw to the temporal bones of your skull, which are in front of each ear.
+TMJ is a hinge that connects your lower jaw to the temporal bones of your skull, which are in front of ear.
 It lets you move your jaw up and down and side to side, so you can talk, chew, and yawn.
-Problems with your jaw and the muscles in your face that control it are known as temporomandibular disorders (TMD).
+Problems with your jaw and the muscles in your face that control it's movement are known as temporomandibular disorders (TMD).

 Causes of TMD

-Grinding or clenching your teeth, which puts a lot of pressure on the joint
+Grinding or clenching your tooth, which puts a lot of pressure on the joint.

-Our dentist will check your jaw joints for pain or tenderness and listen for clicks, pops, or grating sounds when you move them.
+Our dentist will take details of your problem from you and check your jaw joints for pain or tenderness and listen for clicks, pops, or grating sounds when you move them.
 He will also make sure your jaw works like it should and doesn’t lock when you open or close your mouth.
 Plus, he’ll test your bite and check for problems with your facial muscles.
 We may take full face X-rays to view the exact situation.
 The MRI can also be a way to diagnose.
 Also, a CT scan shows the bony detail of the joint.
 Our dentists can prescribe higher doses of NSAIDs if you need them for pain and swelling.
 We might suggest a muscle relaxer to relax your jaw if you grind or clench your teeth.
 Or an anti-anxiety medication to relieve stress.